Definition of MySQL Drop Foreign Key

 How to Drop Foreign Key in MySQL?

-- Foreign keys are supported by MySQL that allows cross-referencing associated data across tables and also foreign key constraints that maintain consistency of the related data.
-The relationship of foreign key contains a parent table having initial column values along with a child table having column values that reference the parent table column values.
-Thus, the foreign key is stated on the child table.
+- MySQL supports foreign keys, which enable the cross-referencing of associated data across tables.
+Additionally, foreign key constraints ensure the consistency of the related data.
+The relationship of the foreign key contains a parent table with initial column values and a child table with column values that reference the parent table column values.
+Thus, we state the foreign key on the child table.

 - Here is a vital syntax that defines a foreign key constraint using the statements CREATE TABLE or ALTER TABLE shown below: